Jonathan Majors: Relationships

 Majors has a daughter.
 In August 2021, he began a relationship with British dancer Grace Jabbari, whom he met in London on the set of the film Ant-Man and the Wasp: Quantumania.
 The pair separated in March 2023, following an incident in which Majors assaulted and harassed Jabbari.

 In May 2023, Majors began dating actress Meagan Good.
 In November 2024, the couple announced their engagement at Ebony magazine's Power 100 event, where they first met in 2022.
 The pair married in March 2025.
+They acquired Guinean citizenship in 2026 after DNA testing traced their ancestry back to the country.

+Legal issues

 2023 assault

 On March 25, 2023, Majors placed a 911 emergency call requesting medical assistance to his New York residence after he claimed he had arrived home and found his former girlfriend, Grace Jabbari, unresponsive.
 Majors also claimed he had spent the night at a hotel.
-Majors was later arrested on assault, strangulation and harassment charges, stemming from a domestic dispute with Jabbari the prior evening who "sustained minor injuries to her head and neck and was removed to an area hospital in stable condition," according to the NYPD after their preliminary investigation.
+Majors was later arrested on assault, strangulation and harassment charges, stemming from a domestic dispute the prior evening with Jabbari, who "sustained minor injuries to her head and neck and was removed to an area hospital in stable condition," according to the NYPD after their preliminary investigation.
 He was released from custody that day, and his spokesperson denied the allegations, saying Majors "has done nothing wrong ...
 We look forward to clearing his name and clearing this up."
 On March 26, Majors was arraigned in the New York City Criminal Court on the charges.

 Majors's attorney, Priya Chaudhry, claimed that there were "two written statements from the woman recanting these allegations."
 On March 30, Chaudhry released text messages allegedly sent by Jabbari.

 Jabbari was granted temporary order of protection by a judge against Majors ahead of a May 9, 2023 court date.

 Reactions

 In the initial wake of the incident, the United States Army announced they were suspending recruiting commercials that starred Majors.
-In a statement released to the public, the Army said, "While Mr. Majors is innocent until proven guilty, prudence dictates that we pull our ads until the investigation into these allegations is complete."
+In a statement released to the public, the Army said, "while Mr. Majors is innocent until proven guilty, prudence dictates that we pull our ads until the investigation into these allegations is complete."

 Several weeks after his arrest, Majors was dropped as a client by both the management company Entertainment 360 and the public relations firm The Lede Company.
-Majors was expected to star in and executive produce an upcoming adaptation of the Walter Mosley novel The Man in My Basement, but he was cut from the film and his role was recast.
-Majors's invitation to the 2023 Met Gala was rescinded and he was removed from the Texas Rangers ad campaign.
-On October 27, 2023, Disney removed Magazine Dreams from its release schedule, an upcoming film starring Majors and originally set to be released on December 8, 2023, by Disney's Searchlight Pictures subsidiary.
-Following his eventual conviction, Marvel Studios dropped him from his several roles, such as Kang the Conqueror, and retitled the upcoming Avengers film to match.
+Majors was expected to star in and executive produce The Man in My Basement, an adaptation of the Walter Mosley novel of the same name, but was cut from the film and had his role recast.
+Additionally, Majors' invitation to the 2023 Met Gala was rescinded and he was removed from the Texas Rangers ad campaign.

+On October 27, 2023, Disney removed Magazine Dreams, an upcoming film starring Majors, from its original release schedule of December 8, 2023 by Disney's subsidiary Searchlight Pictures.
+Following his eventual conviction, Marvel Studios dropped him from several roles, including Kang the Conqueror, and reworked Avengers: The Kang Dynasty into Avengers: Doomsday.